 If you’d rather cheer for journalists than boxers, Shoot the Messenger is for you.
 It chronicles a young journalist working on a story that could ultimately bring down a government.
-Acting for Film and Television alumna Shadia Ali stars as Xannan Suleman, the sister of a murder victim at the art of the journalists investigation, and Humber Comedy grad Laura Cilevitz stars as Nina Broadstone.
+Acting for Film and Television alumna Shadia Ali stars as Xannan Suleman, the sister of a murder victim at the heart of the journalist's investigation, and Humber Comedy grad Laura Cilevitz stars as Nina Broadstone.
 Bonus: John Bourgeois as Chief Ken Thomson.
-CBC Gem

 Nathan Fielder directed two episodes of Sacha Baron Cohen’s Who Is America?, but he’s best known for the Comedy Central series that bears his name.
 Nathan for You follows the comedian as he helps to turn around failing businesses.
 Awkwardness and hilarity ensues.

 Watch if you liked: Nirvanna the Band the Show or Dog Bites Man.